top of page

 10 Questions Every Future Dog Owner Should Ask

-Bringing home a new dog is one of the most exciting decisions a family can make, and also one of the easiest places to accidentally set yourself up for chaos.
-I see it all the time in my board-and-train program: lovely families, good intentions, and a dog who was simply the wrong match for their daily life.
+Bringing home a new dog is one of the most exciting decisions a family can make.
+However, it’s also easy to set yourself up for chaos.
+I see it all the time in my board-and-train program: lovely families with good intentions and a dog who simply isn’t the right match for their daily life.
 It’s not about “bad dogs.”
 It’s about the right dog for the right lifestyle.

-So before you fall in love with a cute face online or a breeder’s excited sales pitch, take a breath, grab a coffee, and walk yourself through these ten questions.
+Before you fall in love with a cute face online or a breeder’s enthusiastic sales pitch, take a breath.
+Grab a coffee and walk yourself through these ten questions.
 Be honest.
 Future-you (and your furniture) will thank you.

 1. How active am I — truthfully, not hypothetically?

 We all have a “version of ourselves” who hikes every weekend.
-And then we have the Tuesday-night version who crawls into bed at 8pm.
+Then there’s the Tuesday-night version who crawls into bed at 8 PM.
 High-drive herding and working breeds will expose the difference immediately.
 Pick a dog who fits your actual weekly rhythm.

 2. How much daily time can I realistically give to training and enrichment?

-Every breed needs training, but some need significantly more structure, supervision, and jobs to do.
-If you’ve only got 15–20 minutes a day to give, that’s totally fine… as long as the breed matches that reality.
+Every breed needs training, but some require significantly more structure, supervision, and jobs to do.
+If you’ve only got 15–20 minutes a day to give, that’s totally fine, as long as the breed matches that reality.

 3. What level of household energy will this dog be walking into?

 A calm, quiet home suits some breeds beautifully.
-A busy family home with kids, guests, and constant door activity suits others.
+Meanwhile, a busy family home with kids, guests, and constant door activity suits others.
 Be honest about your household vibe.
 The dog will feel it immediately.

 4. Do I want a social butterfly or a “my people only” kind of dog?